A company or individual has filed for bankruptcy and owes us money. What do we do?

 All amended proofs of claim should be filed via the CM/ECF system.
 Your claim along with any supporting documents, should be scanned and submitted to the court as a pdf document.
 The Clerk’s office does not accept mailed or faxed amended claims.
 The claim form may be found here. (link)

 How do I withdraw a proof of claim?

 All withdrawals of proofs of claim should be filed via the CM/ECF system.
 Your withdrawal of claim along with any supporting documents, should be scanned and submitted to the court as a pdf document.
 The Clerk’s office does not accept mailed or faxed withdrawal of claims.

 What is a reaffirmation agreement and how is it filed?

 If a debtor wishes to reaffirm (agree to pay back) any particular debt, he or she must enter into a written agreement with the creditor, which legally obligates them to pay all or a portion of a dischargeable debt.
 Reaffirmations are voluntary and not required by law.

 All reaffirmation agreements should be filed via the CM/ECF system.
 The reaffirmation agreement (signed by the creditor, debtor and if the debtor is represented by an attorney, the attorney) should be scanned and submitted to the court as a pdf document.
 If the debtor’s attorney does not sign the reaffirmation agreement, it will be set for hearing by the court.
 The Clerk’s office does not accept mailed or faxed reaffirmation agreements.
-A link to the reaffirmation agreement form may be found here: Form B 240A (pdf).

 Do I have to attend a hearing on the reaffirmation agreement?